peng-data-minimization/dm-spi/README.md

 The latency test results are being stored as `latency-summary.log` and a summary with 50, 99 and 99.9 percentiles is being logged to `INFO`.

-To run the latency tests locally, just run `docker-compose up` which uses the `example_testing_config.yml`.
+To run the latency tests locally, just run `docker-compose up --build` in the `testing` dir which uses the `example_testing_config.yml`.